 The COPS Office realizes that agencies may need to reprogram award funds.
-Acceptable examples of such award modifications include purchasing additional equipment using cost-savings from approved items or purchasing a different type of equipment due to changing needs.
-Under federal regulations, you are required to expend award funds only as approved in the Financial Clearance Memorandum.
-Any requests to change or alter awards require written approval from the COPS Office prior to their implementation.
+Under federal regulations, you are required to expend award funds only as approved in the award financial information.
+Requests to change or alter awards require written approval from the COPS Office prior to their implementation.
 Without prior written approval, you must continue to implement your award as it was originally awarded and accepted by your agency.
+Reprogrammed funds must be allocated for items covered within the original scope of the award.
 Please be advised that reprogramming requests for unallowable costs will not be approved (construction, indirect costs, etc.).
 Your agency may reprogram its budget up to an aggregate (over the course of your project) of 10 percent of the total project cost without prior written approval from the COPS Office.
 However, you should notify your COPS Office Grant Program Specialist of any reprogramming that falls below the 10 percent threshold as well.
 For awards in excess of \$250,000, any reprogramming of funds that totals an aggregate of 10 percent or more of the approved budget requires prior written approval from the COPS Office.

 You are required to notify your COPS Office Grant Program Specialist if you determine that your agency will need to reprogram award funds.
-If your modification exceeds an aggregated (over the course of your project) 10 percent of your overall award, your agency must access https://portal.cops.usdoj.gov.
+If your modification exceeds an aggregated (over the course of your project) 10 percent of your overall award, your agency must access the award through the JustGrants website.

 Please contact your COPS Office Grant Program Specialist for further direction on any additional requirements that may apply to your modification request.
 The COPS Office will then evaluate your request and notify your agency of our decision in writing.
 Implementation of the modified award budget may begin following written approval from the COPS Office.
-Please note that modification approvals for active awards will be accompanied by a modified FCM reflecting the approved changes.
+Please note that modification approvals for active awards will be accompanied by modified award financial information reflecting the approved changes.